Azure/AI-PredictiveMaintenance/docs/Productionalization.md

 # Modeling
 ## Small scale modeling on the DSVM
-The DSVM is not considered to be part of the production predictive maintenance solution.
-That said, it is still important to handle your data securely on the DSVM.
-First, you need to be familiar with the [security best practices for IaaS](https://docs.microsoft.com/en-us/azure/security/azure-security-iaas) and apply the recommendations as appropriate.
+It is important to handle your data securely on the DSVM.
+You should first familiarize yourself with the [security best practices for IaaS](https://docs.microsoft.com/en-us/azure/security/azure-security-iaas) and apply the recommendations to your VM as appropriate.
 You can monitor your VM security state by installing the [VM Agent](https://docs.microsoft.com/en-us/azure/security-center/security-center-enable-vm-agent) on your DSVM via [Azure Security Center](https://docs.microsoft.com/en-us/azure/security-center/).
 ## Large scale modeling featurization
 The recommended large scale featurization platform is [Databricks](https://docs.microsoft.com/en-us/azure/azure-databricks/).
 Familiarize yourself with the [Databricks getting started guide](https://databricks.com/product/getting-started-guide) and the [gentle introduction to Apache Spark on Databricks](https://docs.databricks.com/spark/latest/gentle-introduction/gentle-intro.html).
 ### Infrastructure guidance